 Mangaves in the stratosphere

-“Mangaves like ‘Red Wing’ have foliage colors that don’t look real.
+“Mangaves like ‘Red Wing’ (shown at top) have foliage colors that don’t look real.
 Variegated manfredas as parents will launch mangaves into the stratosphere.
 What’s been done so far is maybe 2 percent of what can and will be done.
 In California and Mediterranean climates this is an opportunity to rewrite what people do with their landscapes.

 “Every day there’s something new and exciting with plant hybridization.
 It’s a great time to be alive.”